 The Fund seeks to provide investors with long-term capital appreciation.
 The Fund seeks to achieve its investment objective by investing, under normal circumstances, at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of large capitalization companies.
-The Fund may utilize certain derivatives for hedging purposes or to remain fully invested.
+The Fund may utilize certain derivatives for hedging purposes, to remain fully invested, or as an element of its investment strategy.

 The Adviser selects portfolio securities based on its analysis of various factors including, price/earnings ratios, the strength or potential strength of a company's competitive position, strength of management, marketing prowess and product development capabilities.
 Portfolio securities may be sold as a result of various factors such as lack of performance, change in business direction, or adverse changes in other factors that were the basis for their purchase.